You are here

 How to download & install MongoDB in your system?

 In order to work with MongoDB, make sure that you have installed the Mongo DB in your system.
-If not, please visit our article on how to install MongoDB in your system.
+If not, please visit our article on how to download and install MongoDB in your system.
 Here, you will find step by step tutorial to download & install MongoDB including some required commands to operate on it.

 How to create collections, insert, retrieve, update & delete records in MongoDB ?